 In addition to running these sessions, Wilkinson headed the junior squash program, recruiting new players and organizing their lessons.
 He also managed a league of over 150 players and put together club tournaments, including the annual 5Nationals International Tournament with 64 competitors.

 Working closely with former world number one player Peter Nicol, he has also coached at the Nicol Champions Academy for the past three summers and the Squash and Beyond program at Williams College during the summers of 2008 and 2009.

 A 2008 graduate of Bates College, where he earned a Bachelor of Arts degree in Political Science, Wilkinson captained the Bates team which captured the Hoehn Cup in 2008.
 He was a New England Small College Association first team selection, and earned the Bates College Sportsmanship Award.

-“Sean is going to be a terrific leader for this team,” Callahan said.
+“Sean is going to be a terrific leader for this team,” Callahan, who passed away during the 2014-15 season, said.
 “He is poised, personable, and a very good coach.
 I believe he is going to have great success here at Princeton over a hopefully long career.”

 |Position:||The Robert W. Callahan '77 Head Coach of Men's Squash|